-The District's award winning public information and education department strives to raise awareness of mosquitoes and of vector-borne diseases such as WNV, Western Equine Encephalomyelitis (WEE), St. Louis encephalitis (SLE), canine heartworm, malaria, Babesiosis and Ehrlichiosis.
-This is done through extensive media coverage obtained on television, radio, print and various news websites using an aggressive advertising campaign which includes radio and television advertisements in English and Spanish, print ads in various languages, outdoor creative ads and online interactive web ads.
+The District's award winning public information and education department strives to raise awareness of mosquitoes and of vector-borne diseases such as WNV, Zika, dengue and chikungunya.
+This is done through extensive media coverage obtained on television, radio, print and various news websites using an aggressive advertising campaign which includes radio and television advertisements in English and Spanish, extensive social media, outdoor creative ads and online digital ads.
 The District's media strategy also includes participation in various radio and television public affairs shows and television programs used to disseminate District messages.
 Two additional elements important to the department are community outreach and the school program.
 The District hosts information booths at several community events throughout Sacramento and Yolo counties where educational materials are disseminated and the public receives information about available District services.
 Another element of outreach is the school program which includes year round classroom presentations and an annual spring Fight the Bite Contest for all students and schools within Sacramento and Yolo counties.